My mum died in July 1996 after a long series of illnesses.

 Mum, who been quiet and a tad withdrawn throughout the weekend, woke up as soon as I walked back into 18 South View Road.
 Her arm was very sore, an unusual and recent symptom, and so she called the doctor to check it out, one of her hobbies.
 The poor chap duly arrived at the house, as they did at that time in England, and basically asked what we wanted of him.
 That was a difficult question, and we passed on it.
 The local doctors did know how ill she was, but also that there was very little that they could do.

 After he left, mum and I had one of our chats, full of life and laughter, as if it was 20 or 30 years earlier.
 I don’t remember what we talked about, just that it felt like her and my best times together, when I was in my late teens and early twenties.
-Maybe the chat lasted an hour, because it was already late and I was worried about the boys being alone (they were almost 10 and 7 at the time).
+Maybe the chat lasted an hour, because it was already late and I was worried about the boys being alone.
 Maybe a bit longer, because we were both so happy that evening.
 She always said that we had the same sense of humor; we had been so close for so long.

 I didn’t know that I would not see her alive again, but when I left for some reason couldn’t use the front door.